 Chemistry has revolutionized modern society through synthesizing new materials and probing the fundamental processes of life.
 RIT offers chemistry and biochemistry undergraduate degree programs that prepare you for professional work in both research laboratory and industrial settings.
-We encourage collaboration with physicists, biologists, imaging scientists, geologists, and other scientists in team settings.
+The materials science graduate program seeks to provide solutions for a number of different fields including energy, medicine, clothing, and equipment production.

 New or renovated labs for teaching research